 Buyers should assess if the price a vendor is charging is more cost effective than performing services in-house.

 Buyers need to provide all important dates on the RFP timeline.

 Buyers must state when proposals are due, when follow-up meetings will take place and when the award will be announced.

 Buyers should indicate when they wish the contract date to begin.

 Evaluate major factors to mitigate risk

 The supply chain risk for billing services is low.
 These services are labor intensive, so suppliers do not depend upon the availability of critical inputs to function.
-Additionally, trends in wages are stable from year to year because of the relatively low level of training needed to perform billing services....
+As such, upstream suppliers do not present too much risk to this market's supply chains despite the coronavirus outbreak.
+Additionally, trends in wages...
 Subscribe to learn more.